This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

-Creamy Open-Faced Tuna Melt Sandwiches transform creamy, cheesy tuna dip into an ultimate comfort dinner when slathered on bread, topped with fresh tomato slices and cheddar cheese and then broiled in the oven.
+Open-faced tuna melts with cream cheese turn creamy tuna dip into an ultimate comfort dinner that's ready in under 30 minutes.
+Slather it on bread, top with fresh tomato slices and cheddar cheese and broil it in the oven.

 Confession time.
 I'm not in the hater camp, but I'm not a really big fan of tuna.
 My hubby and darling daughter are.
 They could go for weeks eating tuna fish sandwiches for lunch.
 I shy away from even opening and draining a can.

-The difference between their sandwiches and this creamy hot sandwich (which I truly DO enjoy) is the addition of cream cheese, fresh tomato slices, and cheddar cheese and it’s broiled.
-It’s an upgrade to a basic tuna melt that tastes extra special.
+The difference between their sandwiches and this creamy hot sandwich (which I truly DO enjoy) is the addition of cream cheese, fresh tomato slices, and cheddar cheese.
+It's an upgrade to a basic tuna melt that tastes extra special.
 And delicious.

-The first step is to make a warm dip by softening the celery and onion in a skillet and then blending together cream cheese and mayonnaise, followed by tuna fish.
+The first step is to make a warm tuna dip by softening celery and onion in a skillet and then blending together cream cheese and mayonnaise, followed by tuna fish.

 Don't stop there and sit down for a taste!
 Is it just me?
 I could sit down with some chips and vegetable dippers and call it a night!

-The next step is to spread the tuna dip over your favorite bread, top it with sliced tomato and more cheese and then broil!
-That’s it!
+The next step is to spread the hot tuna melt dip over your favorite bread, top it with sliced tomato and more cheese and then broil!
+That's it!

-- Serve open face on an English muffin or in a croissant.
+- Serve on an English muffin or in a croissant, traditional and a bit fancy.

 - Leave off the parsley garnish (a.k.a the green stuff) if you have picky eaters in the house.

-- Definitely add the parsley garnish if serving a more sophisticated palate because it adds to the presentation.
+- Definitely add the parsley garnish if serving a more sophisticated palate, as it enhances the presentation.
 (Dried parsley is a staple at our house.)

-- Green onion is a nice alternative to white onion.
+- Green onions are an alternative to white onions.

 - Top with cooked bacon and then broil.

-- If the bread is sliced thin, then toast it lightly first.
+- If the bread is sliced thin, then toast it lightly first so it's firm enough to hold the tuna mixture.

-- Shave a little time off the total cooking time by using tuna that comes in pouches.
-It makes the prep even easier – just tear open the package.
+- Shave a little time off the total cooking time by using pouch tuna.
+It makes the prep even easier - just tear open the package.
 No draining involved.

 Ingredients